515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 Deciding on the right structure is an important first step in setting up your business.

-If you’re going into business together, whether it’s formal business partners, spouses, or family, knowing the difference between a traditional partnership and an LLC is important.
+If you’re going into business together, whether it’s formal business partners, spouses, or family, knowing the difference between a traditional partnership and an LLC (or limited liability company) is important.

-The most important difference between the two is that members of a partnership are personally liable for business debts, while members of an LLC are not
+The primary difference between an LLC vs. partnership is that members of a partnership are personally liable for business debts, while members of an LLC are not

 However, the differences don’t stop there.